IBM/dbb-git-migration-modeler/README.md

 * Configuration files, shipped in the [samples directory](./samples/) that must to tailored to meet requirements.

 The environment variables that are populated during the Setup phase are described in [Setting up the DBB Git Migration Modeler configuration](docs/AdvancedInformation.md#setting-up-the-dbb-git-migration-modeler-configuration) section.
-The different Configuration files are described in the [Tailoring the input files](docs/AdvancedInformation.md#tailoring-the-input-files) section.
+The different Configuration files are described in the [Configuring input files](docs/AdvancedInformation.md#configuring-the-migration-modeler-input-files) section.

 ## Cross-application dependencies and the Application Descriptor files